spring-io/dataflow.spring.io/content/documentation/pages/9-applications/2-pre-packaged-applications-3x.md

 # Bulk Registration of Stream Applications

-Spring Cloud Data Flow supports bulk registration of applications, via a standard properties file format.
+Spring Cloud Data Flow supports bulk registration of applications, through a standard properties file format.
-For convenience, we publish static properties files with application-URIs (for either maven or docker) for all the out-of-the-box stream and task/batch apps.
+For convenience, we publish static properties files with application URIs (for either maven or docker) for all the out-of-the-box stream and task and batch apps.
-You can use these files in Spring Cloud Data Flow to register all the application-URIs in bulk.
+You can use these files in Spring Cloud Data Flow to register all the application URIs in bulk.
-Alternately, you can register them individually or provide your own custom property file with only the required application-URIs in it.
+Alternately, you can register them individually or provide your own custom property file with only the required application URIs in it.
 Bulk registration is convenient for getting started with SCDF.
-To reduce clutter, it is recommended, to maintain a “focused” list of desired application-URIs in a custom property file.
+To reduce clutter, we recommend maintaining a "focused" list of desired application URIs in a custom property file.